-- 1) The protection schemes on generators will become more complex as the size of the generator unit increases.
+- The protection schemes on generators will become more complex as the size of the generator unit increases.
 In addition, those generators selling into the PJM marketplace will require specific protection as required by PJM.
-The PJM Relay Subcommittee Protective Relaying Philosophy and Design Standards should be consulted. - 2) Multi-function microprocessor relays can be used to provide several generator protection functions.
+The PJM Relay Subcommittee Protective Relaying Philosophy and Design Standards should be consulted. - 2.
+Multi-function microprocessor relays can be used to provide several generator protection functions.
 However, a second multi-function relay (preferably from another manufacturer to avoid a common failure mode or defective algorithm) is necessary to provide for a relay failure.
 Alternatively, the generator could be immediately and automatically tripped off line upon a relay failure alarm and remain off line until the relay is repaired.
-This arrangement, however, may jeopardize the Generator Owner's ability to sell firm capacity into the PJM marketplace. - 3) The Generator Owner should consult the generator manufacturer and national standards to develop the appropriate protection for each generator installation.
-National standards include C37.102-2006 IEEE Guide for AC Generator Protection and C37.101-2006 IEEE Guide for Generator Ground Protection. - 4) Some typical protection schemes for various size generators are noted in Table 7 on the following page.
+This arrangement, however, may jeopardize the Generator Owner's ability to sell firm capacity into the PJM marketplace. - 3.
+The Generator Owner should consult the generator manufacturer and national standards to develop the appropriate protection for each generator installation.
+National Standards include C37.102-2006 IEEE Guide for AC Generator Protection and C37.101-2006 IEEE Guide for Generator Ground Protection. - 4.
+Some typical protection schemes for various size generators are noted in Table 6 on the following page.
 The actual schemes required for each site could vary from these representative samples.

-Table 8, Typical Generator Protection Schemes
+Table 6, Typical Generator Protection Schemes

-DC Generating Systems With Non-Islanding Inverters Induction/Synchronous Synchronous Synchronous Generators Generators Generators Up to 10 MW 10MW up to 50 MW 50 MW & Above Over/Under Voltage Over/Under Frequency (This preceding protection is integral to the Non-Islanding Inverter.)
-DC Over current Over/Under Voltage Over/Under Frequency Directional Power (watt / var) Phase Over current Ground Over current Negative Sequence Over/Under Voltage Over/Under Frequency Differential Stator Ground Loss of Field Anti-Motoring Negative Sequence Voltage Controlled.
-Over current Over/Under Voltage Over/Under Frequency Primary Differential Back Up Differential 100% Stator Ground Back Up Stator Ground Generator Lead Protection Primary Loss of Field Back Up Loss of Field Field Ground Anti-Motoring Negative Sequence Voltage Controlled Over current or Distance Backup Breaker Flashover Protection During Unit Start Up & Shut Down Accidental Energization Out of Step Protection Synchronizing Check (Ref.
+DC Generating Systems With Non- Islanding Inverters Induction/Synchronous Generators Up to 10 MW Synchronous Generators 10 MW up to 50 MW Synchronous Generators 50 MW & Above Over/Under Voltage Over/Under Frequency This preceding protection is integral to the Non- Islanding Inverter.
+DC Overcurrent Over/Under Voltage Over/Under Frequency Directional Power (Watt /Var) Phase Overcurrent Ground Overcurrent Negative Sequence Over/Under Voltage Over/Under Frequency Differential Stator Ground Loss of Field Anti-Motoring Negative Sequence Voltage Controlled Overcurrent Over/Under Voltage Over/Under Frequency Primary Differential Back Up Differential 100% Stator Ground Back Up Stator Ground Generator Lead Protection Primary Loss of Field Back Up Loss of Field Field Ground Anti-Motoring Negative Sequence Voltage Controlled Overcurrent or Distance Backup Breaker Flashover Protection During Unit Start Up & Shut Down Accidental Energization Out of Step Protection Synchronizing Check (Ref.
 Appendix A)